kornfeldm/LAVA/README.md

 LAVA was programmed in C++ as a Visual Studio 2019 command-line application.
 We opted to write LAVA in C++ to minimize overhead and maximize performance while still having access to certain higher-level features of a programming language.

-Lava was made with the following projects:
+LAVA was made using the following projects:
 * ClamAV (for malware detection, databases and Freshclam updates)
   * https://github.com/Cisco-Talos/clamav-devel
 * Dirent (for directory traversal)